List of Marvel Comics characters: M: Menace

-Menace (Lily Hollister) is a character, a villainess appearing in American comic books published by Marvel Comics.
+Menace (Lily Hollister) is a character appearing in American comic books published by Marvel Comics.
 The character is most commonly depicted as an enemy of Spider-Man.
-Her first appearance as Lily Hollister is in The Amazing Spider-Man #545, and her first appearance as Menace is in The Amazing Spider-Man #550 which is the start of the second story arc in the "Brand New Day" overarching storyline that followed the events of "One More Day".
+Her first appearance as Lily Hollister is in The Amazing Spider-Man #545, and her first appearance as Menace is in The Amazing Spider-Man #550 which is the start of the second story arc in the "Brand New Day" storyline.

-Daughter of District Attorney William "Bill" Hollister, socialite Lily Hollister was dating Harry Osborn.
-Lily found a hidden door in Harry's closet and found an old journal of Harry's.
-She uncovered the location of one of Norman Osborn's secret rooms in the journal.
-When she had first gone in, she found all of the Goblin equipment along with some experiments.
-After accidentally knocking over some experimental Goblin chemicals, she absorbed them into her skin, and was now able to transform into her "Menace" form at will.
+Lily Hollister is a socialite who dated Harry Osborn.
+She uncovers one of Norman Osborn's secret rooms and accidentally absorbs spilled chemicals, giving her the ability to transform into a goblin-like form.
 Stealing a weapons cache of Norman, Menace was later hunted down by Jackpot.
 During her search, she met Spider-Man and reluctantly accepted his help.
 Menace attacked a council meeting and kidnapped councilwoman Lisa Parfrey, with Spider-Man and Jackpot working together to try and stop her.
 Menace's glider slammed into the rescued councilwoman, killing her, and Menace escaped the crime scene, but not before accusing Spider-Man of being responsible for the woman's death.